grrrmilo161/nevercore/README.md

 Evercore uses a layer system to draw its objects.
 Layers can be assigned to any object as a number variable - typically in the object's init function, but it can be changed at any time.
 As a general rule, objects on higher numbered layers are drawn later, resulting in them appearing on top of other objects.

-- Objects on layers 2+ will be drawn above the player
+- Objects on layers 2+ will be drawn above the player.
-- The player is drawn on layer 1 - drawing other objects on this layer will result in undefined behavior
+- The player is drawn on layer 1 - drawing other objects on this layer will result in undefined behavior.
-- Objects on layer 0 will be drawn below the player, but above the terrain - this is the default layer
+- Objects on layer 0 will be drawn below the player, but above the terrain - this is the default layer.
 - Objects on negative layers will be drawn below the terrain.

 ## Documentation